MyRandomShit/tech-progression/reference_materials/99_human.md

 From understanding.

+"My birth... even my birth..."

+"Even before.
+You were chosen before conception.
+Your parents' meeting.
+Everything."

+Long silence.

-"So I'll see them again?"
+"So I'll see them again?
+Partner?"

 "Yes.
 Everyone's waiting."